 All coded in C++ using SDL2 for windows and rendering.
-GitHub link.
+GitHub link, or see snippets below.

-Whilst exploring methods for creating cache friendly code, I looked into ECS architecture.
-After having implemented a simple sparse ECS I looked into creating an archetype (a.k.a. table-based) ECS for its benefits in iterating over entities that have the same components.
-For example, if an entity only has position, it won’t lead to cache misses when trying to iterate over entities with position and velocity.
+Whilst exploring methods for creating cache friendly code, I looked into entity component system (ECS) architecture.
+After having implemented a simple sparse ECS I jumped to creating an archetype (a.k.a. table-based) ECS for its benefits in iterating over entities that have the same components.
+For example, if an entity only has position, its data won’t be fetched when a system wishes to iterate over position and velocity components.

 - Templated variadic system that takes user provided functions (lambdas) to run on entities with relevant components.